lakwli/memorieswalk/docs/To-solution/current2.md

 # Problem:

-all events in MemoryEditorPage is not only apply to this page but all pages.
+all events in MemoryEditorPage is not only apply to this page but all pages. cursor is a problem that apply to all the page. another problem is cursor doesn't turn to grabbing when move. the cursor shoud change to hand.

 Remove canvas scale/position from tool configuration - The tool system shouldn't need real-time scale/position updates Remove or disable logging useEffects in production - These are expensive and run frequently